 But, what is a good nesting spot to a hummingbird?
 Females prefer deciduous trees over a clearing or stream.
 They build nests from sticky spider webbing, using lichen to camouflage the exterior and soft plant fibers lining the interior.
 Since it’s not likely you’ll be stocking your yard with spider webs and lichens, there is a fabulous man-made alternative.

 Hang a small feeder in your yard to start attracting hummingbirds.
 There are nectar mixes, but it’s easy to make your own.
 Add four parts tap water to one part granulated sugar, heated until the sugar dissolves.
 There’s no need to add red coloring.

 Hummingbirds will spot the feeders if you hang red ribbons nearby.
 Hummingbirds feed every 10 minutes, so they examine every square yard in their range for food.

 Keep the feeder clean and the nectar fresh.
 Spoiled solutions can harm the tiny birds, as mold can grow in the nectar.
 It’s fine to leave nectar out for five to seven days in cool weather, but it needs to be replaced every two days in hot temperatures.

-It's easy to clean feeders with a specialized brush such as Songbird's Best Hummer Brush.
-Don't use soap or detergents.
+It’s easy to clean feeders with a specialized brush, but don’t use soap or detergents.
 Rinse with ordinary white vinegar for a non-toxic cleaner.